Emergency Medicine Clerkship

-The EM Experience at UTMC:
+The EM Experience

 For students currently in rotation or ending a rotation:

 A: Yes.
-We meet on the first Monday of the rotation immediately after simulation.
+We meet on the first Monday of the rotation immediately after simulation/IT Training.
 All students are REQUIRED to attend.

-A: To locate the station for your ride-along shift locate the lifesquad your scheduled with on the Toledo Fire and Rescue website.
+A: To locate the station for your ride-along shift locate the life squad you're scheduled with on the Toledo Fire and Rescue website.

-Q: Am I required to log my procedures and cases?
-A: Yes.
-Students are required to log cases and procedures in MedEd.
+A: No. Students are not required to log cases and procedures in MedEd.

 A: In the EM Student Handbook.
 A few inches up is a copy of the handbook that is also on Blackboard.
 It has helpful hints, lists requirements, and goes over rules of the COM, Emergency Medicine and the Department.
-Students with questions are urged to contact Dr. Rega or Nick.
+Students with questions are urged to contact the Clerkship Director or Clerkship Coordinator.

 Q: Where and how do I receive my schedule?